ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 The DEM that is used for HyP3 InSAR processing is the [2021 Release of the Copernicus GLO-30 Public DEM](https://spacedata.copernicus.eu/blogs/-/blogs/copernicus-dem-2021-release-now-available "https://spacedata.copernicus.eu/blogs/-/blogs/copernicus-dem-2021-release-now-available" ){target=_blank} dataset [publicly available on AWS](https://registry.opendata.aws/copernicus-dem/ "https://registry.opendata.aws/copernicus-dem/" ){target=_blank}.
 This DEM provides global coverage at 30-m pixel spacing, and provides higher-quality products over a wider area than the older DEMs (SRTM and NED) previously used to generate ASF's On Demand products.
 For details on the [Copernicus GLO-30 DEM](https://spacedata.copernicus.eu/explore-more/news-archive/-/asset_publisher/Ye8egYeRPLEs/blog/id/434960 "https://spacedata.copernicus.eu/explore-more/news-archive/-/asset_publisher/Ye8egYeRPLEs/blog/id/434960" ){target=_blank}, refer to the [Product Handbook](https://spacedata.copernicus.eu/documents/20126/0/GEO1988-CopernicusDEM-SPE-002_ProductHandbook_I1.00.pdf "https://spacedata.copernicus.eu/documents/20126/0/GEO1988-CopernicusDEM-SPE-002_ProductHandbook_I1.00.pdf" ){target=_blank}.
 For more information about the 2021 updates, see the 'Releases' section of [this article](https://spacedata.copernicus.eu/web/cscda/dataset-details?articleId=394198 "https://spacedata.copernicus.eu/web/cscda/dataset-details?articleId=394198" ){target=blank}.

 The DEM tiles necessary to cover the input granules for the InSAR product are downloaded.
-A geoid correction applied to the DEM, and it is resampled to match the [output resolution](#processing-options "Link to Processing Options section") of the InSAR product (160 m for 20x4 products, 80 m for 10x2 products) and projected to the appropriate UTM Zone for the granule location.
+A geoid correction is applied to the DEM, and it is resampled to match the [output resolution](#processing-options "Link to Processing Options section") of the InSAR product (160 m for 20x4 products, 80 m for 10x2 products) and projected to the appropriate UTM Zone for the granule location.

 #### Calculate Overlapping Bursts